mauro3/Parameters.jl/README.md

 This is a package I use to handle numerical-model parameters, thus the name.
 However, it should be useful otherwise too.
+It has two main
+features:

+- keyword type constructors with default values, and
+- unpacking and packing of composite types and dicts.

-Its main feature is the macro `@with_kw` which decorates a type definition to allow default values and a keyword constructor:
+The macro `@with_kw` which decorates a type definition to allow default values and a keyword constructor:
 ```julia
 julia> using Parameters